 Credit Unions can only serve specific groups of people, within their field of membership.
-Members are made up of people who share something in common, such as where they live, work, worship or go to school.
+Member-owners are made up of people who share something in common, such as where they live, work, worship or go to school.

 Where Do Credit Union Profits Go?

 Back to the people who own them—their member-owners.
 How?
 The profits at the end of a financially sound year can flow back to its member-owners in a number of possible forms, such as more or better products and services offered, or in an exceptional year, sometimes in the form of a year-end dividend or bonus sent directly to all current member-owners.

 In keeping with the seventh cooperative principle, "concern for the community," Houston Police Credit Union works to support the Houston Police Department and aid the police community in many ways.
 HPCU is involved in a multitude of community outreach programs and charitable events, some of which include: